indracahyae/nextjs-mui-expressjs-sequelize-mysql/README.md

 - download or Clone this project
 - Install dependencies/ package
-- prepare your database, table
+- prepare your database (see on config folder), table structure on models folder
 - prepare and start your local server
 - ready to run project (suitable with your local server)